 - Availability (4 of 5) These are only available online but shipped quickly!

 - Price These fake nails are on the pricier side.
 Be prepared to spend from $15 up to $118 for the very fancy Swarovski dazzled sets.

-Hey, don’t forget to connect with me on Instagram and Pinterest.
-Can’t wait to hear what you guys think!
+Pin and share this post!
+And please don’t forget to connect with me on Instagram and Pinterest!